Everyone wants to know how they measure up to others. At school, in sports, sometimes even in the office, league tables abound.

 We work with some of the best companies on earth at collecting and responding to feedback, and we’ve learned a lot about how they approach satisfaction benchmarking – lessons we’ll gladly share with you.

-But the thing about benchmarking and great customer service, is they go together like tuna fish and custard.
+But benchmarking and great customer service go together like tuna and custard.

 Let’s talk about why…